Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 This is likely to be a back-and-forth game, and the Bengals will counter with A.J.
 Green.
 The Bengals' top wideout caught three TD passes in Week 2 against the Baltimore Ravens, and he should be primed for a big game against the Falcons.

 Odell Beckham Jr. also sets up to have a huge game against the Saints.
-New Orleans had a surprisingly strong year on defense in 2017 after finishing near the bottom of the league for two years, and now that perofrmance looks like a fluke.
+New Orleans had a surprisingly strong year on defense in 2017 after finishing near the bottom of the league for two years, and now that performance looks like a fluke.

 1. Rob Gronkowski, Packers vs. Dolphins, 125 yards, 1 TD